Toni Anderson Missing: GoFundMe Campaign Reaches Almost $10,000, As Friends Hit Streets To Spread Word About Kansas City Disappearance

-It’s been almost a week since Kansas City, Missouri woman Toni Anderson went missing after being stopped by police on a local highway.
-Fundraising efforts to help find her continue to increase and have topped almost $10,000, while her friends took to the streets to publicize Toni’s disappearance even further.
+It’s been almost a week since Kansas City, Missouri, woman Toni Anderson went missing after being stopped by police on a local highway.
+Fundraising efforts to help find her continue to increase and have topped almost $10,000, while her friends take to the streets to publicize Toni’s disappearance even further.

 Shortly after Toni vanished, her boyfriend, Pete Sanchez, set up a GoFundMe page, initially to hire a private investigator to handle the case.
-As previously reported by the Inquisitr, her father, Brian Anderson, spoke to The Wichita Eagle about the fundraising efforts and said a private investigator will not be involved as long as law enforcement is looking into Toni’s case.
+As previously reported by the Inquisitr, her father, Brian Anderson, spoke to the Wichita Eagle about the fundraising efforts and said a private investigator will not be involved as long as law enforcement is looking into Toni’s case.

 Brian added that he and his wife are now running the GoFundMe campaign and might eventually use the funds obtained to offer a reward that may lead to information regarding Toni’s whereabouts.
 At press, Toni’s GoFundMe page had far exceeded its original goal of $8,000 and is now at $9,815.